glomatico/gamdl/README.md

     ```bash
     gamdl "https://music.apple.com/us/artist/rick-astley/669771"
     ```

+### Interactive prompts
+The following keys can be used in the interactive prompts:
+* Enter - Confirm selection
+* Space - Toggle selection
+* Arrow keys - Move selection
-    * Press Space to select or deselect and Ctrl + A to select all.
+* Ctrl + A - Select all

 ## Configuration
 gamdl can be configured by using the command line arguments or the config file.
 The config file is created automatically when you run gamdl for the first time at `~/.gamdl/config.json` on Linux and `%USERPROFILE%\.gamdl\config.json` on Windows.
 Config file values can be overridden using command line arguments.